 Simply put, when you consume a cannabis extract that is full-spectrum you are likely to experience a healing effect that is stronger and will last for a longer time through an effect of symbiosis.
 In a nutshell, we experience the healing benefits of terpenes through the entourage effect.

 What Is The Boiling Point of Terpenes?

 Each terpene will have a different boiling point based on its unique chemical makeup.
 Generally, terpenes start to boil at 155°C (311°F).
 Like myrcene boils at 166°C (330°F).
 However, they start to breakdown at a lower temperature of about 21°C (70°F) to 37°C (100°F).

-What is the Difference Between Primary and Secondary terpenes?
+What is the Difference Between Primary and Secondary Terpenes?

 Primary terpene in cannabis are found in high amounts and they are responsible for the aroma produced by cannabis strains.
 Secondary terpenes may be found in small amounts and contribute to the effects produced by a strain

-Primary Terpenes in Cannabis
+List of Primary Terpenes in Cannabis

 This is the most abundant terpene in cannabis and may make up as much as 65% of the total terpene profile in some strains.
 It produces earthy or musky notes, similar to cloves.
 Myrcene helps to reduce inflammation and chronic pain and may be included in cancer treatment.